earlbellinger/mesa-summer-school-2022/source/minilab-1.rst

 Let's now add code to initialize GYRE.
-Find the ``extras_startup`` subroutine and add the following code below the comment line (to avoid the possibility of typos, it's better you can use cut-and-paste rather than typing this by hand):
+Find the ``extras_startup`` subroutine and add the following code below the comment line (to avoid the possibility of typos, it's better to use copy-and-paste rather than typing this by hand):

 .. code-block:: fortran